Question: "Why canít Catholics eat meat on Fridays during Lent?"

 Answer: Catholics practice various acts of penitence and spiritual self-discipline during Lent, the (approximately) forty days leading up to Easter.
 One of those disciplines is a fast that requires Catholics to abstain from meat on Fridays during Lent.
 The rule is based on the authority of the Church, not on the authority of Scripture.

+The rule that Catholics cannot eat meat on Fridays during Lent is actually more lenient than what most Catholics in history have had to observe.
 Centuries ago, the Catholic Church had a law that forbade consuming meat on all Wednesdays, Fridays, and Saturdays.
 Later, this rule was relaxed to remove meat from the diet on Ash Wednesday and all Fridays.
 In 1966, Catholic bishops in America, with the blessing of Pope Paul VI, further relaxed the rule.
 Nowadays meat is only prohibited on Ash Wednesday, Good Friday, and Fridays of the Lenten season.
 Catholics are obligated to observe this fast as a minimum; they can make up stricter requirements for themselves, if they so desire.